 Online grad programs, where most of your coursework can be done remotely via the Internet, do exist.
 Make sure that you choose an accredited program.
 An online degree often has as much credibility to an employer as many bricks-and-mortar degrees—often without the huge cost, time commitment, and stress.
 Some of these require a short-term residency on campus (or nearby), during which time you either write exams in person or present your thesis (Masters or Doctoral).

 Naturally, online grad programs cannot be offered for all disciplines, but if you are an adult student with many demands on your time, an online degree might be worth considering.
 Many of these offer more time leeway for completing the program.
 This simply means that you don’t have to quit work nor ignore family and friends as much as you might have to otherwise.

 How Much Is Graduate School Really Costing You?

 Depending on the specific area of study that you choose, getting a grad degree does not guarantee that you’ll financially recover shortly after graduation.
 This is best explained with an example.
-(The following are not necessarily real numbers.
-LearnVest.com has a more accurate payback calculator, which might show you that it could take years to pay off grad school.)
+Note that the following are not necessarily real numbers.

 1. Salary before entering grad program: $30,000.

 2. Duration of grad program: Officially two years, but you may find you need an extra year, which might cost you a “penalty” amount depending on the number of extra semesters you need.

 3. Cost of tuition: $50,000 total for two years, plus any penalties for extra semesters.